wwwouaiebe/leaflet.TravelNotes/TravelNotesGuides/en/UserGuideEN.md

 It's the same every time an intermediate point is added or a waypoint is moved.

 The description of the route is also displayed in the "Itinerary and notes" section.

-#### Insert an intermediate point.

-When an intermediate point is added via the map context menu, it is always added as the last intermediate point.
-This can give strange results on the calculated route.

-To avoid this, it is also possible to add a waypoint at a specific point in the route.
-Right click on the __route__ where you want to insert the waypoint and select in the context menu "Add a waypoint on the route".
-The new point can then be moved to its new position with a drag and drop.

 #### Save or discard changes